box/mojito/docs/_docs/guides/002-install_springboot3.md

 It is strongly recommended to explicitly disable the Mojito cleanup feature (it is disabled by default but may prevent bad configuration to propagate) and to configure Flyway to disable cleanup as well (this is not the default settings).

-In short, recommanded settings are:
+In short, recommended settings are:

 ```properties
 spring.flyway.clean-disabled=true